Swift-ImmutableData/ImmutableData/README.md

 ## SwiftUI Sample Apps

 The `Samples/Samples.xcworkspace` workspace contains three sample application products built from the `ImmutableData` infra.
-These products are discussed in [*The ImmutableData Programming Guide*][idpg].
+These products are discussed in *The ImmutableData Programming Guide*.

 ## License